If you are interested in hybrid mixing or want to expand your gear arsenal, this article is for you.

 You can use the Klark Teknik 76-KT for almost any kind of instrument.
 For example, this unit performs well on bass guitar, drums, acoustic guitar, vocals, and keyboards.
 But let’s note that it is best suited for situations where you need to implement compression with a fast attack because it is a FET type of hardware.

 6. ART Pro VLA II (Best On Budget Compressor For Mixing And Mastering)

-If you need an affordable tube Opto compressor with nice build quality, the Pro VLA II from ART might be a good option.
+If you need an affordable tube Opto compressor with the nice build quality, the Pro VLA II from ART might be a good option.

 You have to shake your wallet enough to get quality studio units, including used ones.
 But the good news is that there are individual units that can give you good quality for a reasonably affordable price.
 One such is the Pro VLA II from ART.
 It’s generally one of the cheapest compressors of its kind.